Installation and Setup

 (not Excel)

-to cut and paste all Brainstorm Ideas into Affinity Group Headings
+- Facilitate consensus-building to cut and paste all Brainstorm Ideas into Affinity Group Headings

-- Your goal is to identify patterns, overcome old paradigms, and stimulate fresh ideas
+- Your goal is to identify patterns, overcome old paradigms, and stimulate fresh ideas so encourage new ideas to come up, and add them to your list

 - Use your intuitive minds to allow Affinity Group category headings to emerge.